-The mix of business we write affects the likelihood of losses occurring and our premium yields.
+The mix of business we write affects the likelihood of losses occurring, our Minimum Required Assets for purposes of the draft GSE Financial Requirements, and our premium yields.

 Even when housing values are stable or rising, mortgages with certain characteristics have higher probabilities of claims.
 These characteristics include loans with loan-to-value ratios over 95% (or in certain markets that have experienced declining housing values, over 90%), FICO credit scores below 620, limited underwriting, including limited borrower documentation, or higher total debt-to-income ratios, as well as loans having combinations of higher risk factors.
-As of March 31, 2014, approximately 21.6% of our primary risk in force consisted of loans with loan-to-value ratios greater than 95%, 6.5% had FICO credit scores below 620, and 6.7% had limited underwriting, including limited borrower documentation, each attribute as determined at the time of loan origination.
+As of June 30, 2014, approximately 20.6% of our primary risk in force consisted of loans with loan-to-value ratios greater than 95%, 6.3% had FICO credit scores below 620, and 6.3% had limited underwriting, including limited borrower documentation, each attribute as determined at the time of loan origination.
 A material portion of these loans were written in 2005 - 2007 or the first quarter of 2008.
 In accordance with industry practice, loans approved by GSEs and other automated underwriting systems under "doc waiver" programs that do not require verification of borrower income are classified by us as "full documentation."
 For additional information about such loans, see footnote (1) to the Additional Information at the end of this press release.